 Consult a healthcare provider if you experience any of the following:

-• Symptoms last more than 10 days
+• Symptoms last more than 10 days without improvement

-• You have high fever
+• You have a high fever

-• You have recurring sinus infections
+• You have multiple sinus infections per year

 Talk to a Healthcare Provider